 Offshore Petroleum and Greenhouse Gas Storage Act 2006

-Petroleum exploration and development activities in Australia's offshore areas are subject to the environmental requirements specified in the OPGGSA and associated Regulations.
+Petroleum exploration and production, and GHG activities in Australia's offshore areas are subject to the environmental requirements specified in the OPGGSA and associated Regulations.
 The OPGGSA replaced the Petroleum (Submerged Lands) Act 1967 from 1 July 2008.

 The OPGGSA contains a broad requirement for titleholders to operate in accordance with "good oil-field practice".
 Specific environmental provisions relating to work practices essentially require operators to control and prevent the escape of wastes and petroleum.